AntonioReshme/India_Election_Result_Analysis/README.md

 - **Database Creation**:The project starts by creating a database named india_election_result_analysis_db.

-- **Table Creation**: A table named constituencywise_details, constituencywise_results, partywise_results, states and statewise_results.
+- **Table Creation**: A table named constituencywise_details, constituencywise_results, partywise_results, states and statewise_results are created to store the data.

 create table constituencywise_details(